“I’m only one athletic trainer, I can’t get to you all.” – Feelings of frustration

 “Brett?”
 “What!?!” – Being on edge

-If you experience some of these emotions on a consistent basis in your job, you’re likely fighting burnout.
+If you consistently experience some of these emotions in your job, you’re likely fighting burnout.

 Earlier this year, Spooner Sports Medicine held a virtual seminar dedicated to speaking about the daily challenges that athletic trainers are asked to overcome; and more importantly, how to stay mentally healthy and best avoid experiencing burnout.